Remembering Tommy Nobis

 The Tommy Nobis Site Is Http://Nobisworks.Org/

-As of 2012 NOBIS WORKS continues to grow.
+As of 2012 NOBIS WORKS continued to grow.
 It now includes the Tommy Nobis Center, Nobis Enterprises, and Business Solutions.
 It is Georgia’s second largest nonprofit employer of individuals with disabilities.

 After 40 years with the Atlanta organization Tommy retired from football.
 He is now suffering the consequences of all the punishing hits he meted out to opposing teams during his college and professional football career.
 While his body and his mind struggle to recover from a sport that requires violent contact, his compassionate heart is as strong as a 20 year old Marathon runner.